5 Simple Tips for a Greener Family Life

 Want to keep updated on all things Green Bean?

-Head over to our website for exciting competitions, giveaways and the latest news from Green Bean Studios.
+Stay tuned for announcements on our website about exciting competitions, giveaways and the latest news from Green Bean Studios.

-You can also read Melissa's monthly features on the News & Media page, discussing children's books and toys, reading, play, early years education, and enjoying a fun and greener lifestyle.
+You can find Melissa's monthly features on the News & Media page, discussing children's books, toys, and games,, reading, play, early years education, and enjoying a fun and greener lifestyle.

 For more information or any PR queries, please contact Melissa by emailing